asifshaik04/library/README.md

 1. Clone the repository.
 2. Ensure you have a valid database connection set up in your `application.properties` or `application.yml`.
 3. Run the application using a Java IDE or build tool like Maven or Gradle.
+4. Please find the file _Library REST APIs.postman_collection_ to help with running APIs in postman.